Tony Iommi: Solo career and collaborations

+In 2024, Iommi released the instrumental track "Deified", revisiting his partnership with Xerjoff.

+On 21 May 2025, Iommi was featured on English singer-songwriter Robbie Williams' single "Rocket".

 Personal life

-Iommi purchased his first house in Stafford, England, in 1972.
+Iommi holds dual British and Italian citizenship, acquiring the latter due to his parents.
+Iommi purchased his first house in Stafford, in 1972.
 He also purchased an adjacent property for his parents.

+Relationships

-Iommi has been married four times:
+Iommi has been married four times.

-In late 1973, Iommi married Susan Snowdon, to whom he had been introduced by Black Sabbath's then-manager Patrick Meehan.
-The song "Fluff", one of Iommi's instrumental compositions later released on the Sabbath Bloody Sabbath album, was played as Snowdon walked down the aisle.
+In late 1973, Iommi married Susan Snowden, to whom he had been introduced by Black Sabbath's then-manager Patrick Meehan.
+The song "Fluff", one of Iommi's instrumental compositions later released on the Sabbath Bloody Sabbath album, was played as Snowden walked down the aisle.
 Led Zeppelin drummer John Bonham was Iommi's best man for the ceremony.
 The marriage lasted for three years.
 Iommi said in a 1991 Guitar World interview that the troubled recording and mixing of Black Sabbath's 1976 album Technical Ecstasy contributed to the end of his marriage.

 Iommi married American model Melinda Diaz in 1980.
 They had a daughter, Toni-Marie Iommi, in 1983, who was the vocalist for the now-defunct band LunarMile.
 Iommi divorced Melinda in the mid-1980s.
 When Toni-Marie was 12 years old, Iommi won custody of her after she was placed in foster care.
 Toni-Marie has described her early childhood with a mentally unbalanced mother as difficult but says that her father finally "saved her".
 She has stated that with her father she was able to regain her trust in other people.
 Mikko "Linde" Lindström, guitarist with Finnish band HIM, became engaged to Toni-Marie in August 2010.
-In 2013, the couple were reported to have broken-up.
+In 2013, the couple were reported to have broken up.

-In 1986–87, Iommi met an English woman named Valery, and after a six-year relationship they married.
+In 1986–1987, Iommi met an English woman named Valery, and after a six-year relationship they married.
 She had a son from a previous relationship named Jay.
-They divorced in the late 90s.
+They divorced in the late 1990s.
 Iommi confirmed in the same Guitar World interview referenced above (a co-interview with Metallica's James Hetfield) that he has a son.
 He told Hetfield regarding the band's so-called "Black Album", that "my son gave me a copy of your latest album...".